 Comment.
 Section 11350 is amended to provide for judicial review of an order of repeal, as well as a regulation.
-This is consistent with the prior law, which provided for review of an emergency order of repeal.
+This is consistent with the provision authorizing review of an emergency order of repeal.

-Subdivision (a) is amended to eliminate an ambiguity regarding the statement an agency prepares on proposing an emergency regulation.
+Subdivision (a) is also amended to eliminate an ambiguity regarding the statement an agency prepares on proposing an emergency regulation.
 This change is technical and is not intended to affect the meaning of the section.

-Subdivision (d) is added to clarify the record of review in a proceeding under this section.
+Subdivision (d) is added to correct inadequacies in the former provision limiting the record of review to the rulemaking file.
 Subdivision (d)(1) restates part of the substance of the former second paragraph of Section 11350(b)(2), limiting the record of review to the rulemaking file prepared under Section 11347.3.
 Subdivision (d)(2) permits consideration of an agency statement prepared under Section 11346.1(b) (justifying emergency regulation).
 Such a statement is not part of a rulemaking file prepared under Section 11347.3.
-See Section 11346.1(a) Subdivision (d)(3) permits consideration of evidence of procedural noncompliance.
-This is necessary where proof of procedural noncompliance depends on material that is not included in the rulemaking file.
-E.g., proof that an agency failed to include written public comments in a rulemaking file requires consideration of the excluded comments.
-Also, where it is asserted that an agency statement is in invalid "underground regulation" (i.e. it should have been adopted under this chapter but was not), the court will need to consider the text of the purported underground regulation in order to determine whether it is, in fact, a regulation subject to this chapter.
+See Section 11346.1(a).
+Subdivision (d)(3) permits consideration of a document that should have been included in the rulemaking file but was not, in order to prove its omission.
+Such evidence may be necessary to prove a substantial failure to follow required procedures.
+For example, an agency's failure to include a public comment in the rulemaking file may constitute a substantial failure to follow required procedures.
+See Section 11347.3(b)(6) (written public comments must be included in rulemaking file).
+Proof of such an omission requires consideration of the omitted item.
+Subdivision (d)(4) permits consideration of any relevant evidence for the purpose of determining whether a regulation used by an agency should have been adopted under this chapter - i.e., whether it is an invalid "underground regulation."
+See Section 11340.5 (issuance or use of regulation that has not been adopted is prohibited).
+Note that evidence offered to prove that an agency has used a regulation that should have been adopted under the rulemaking procedure will typically be documentary evidence, but a court may consider oral testimony in appropriate circumstances (e.g., to judge the credibility of an affiant or declarant).